sbains2303/LightweightDGCNN/README.md

 This repository contains the main codebase for a project focused on **subtle spoofing detection of UAV (Unmanned Aerial Vehicle) missions** using deep learning.
 The primary aim is to detect anomalies or patterns in sensor behaviors by modeling sensor entries as graph-structured data and evaluating various neural architectures.

 > ⚠️ This repository **does not include the UAV sensor dataset**, as it is private.
-The purpose of this codebase is to demonstrate the main project structure and logic used in the dissertation.
+The purpose of this codebase is to demonstrate the main project structure and logic used in this research.

 ---